var sidebar_align = 'right';

 It's a simple enough process - and worthwhile in my opinion.

-by Fused — For businesses with more important things to do than worry about their hosting.
+— For businesses with more important things to do than worry about their hosting.

 I have a related question